JialongJiang/jialongjiang.github.io/_posts/2018-12-01-bbe_lectures_dec.md

 ### Colin Camerer, Caltech

-#### Introduction

 Facts about limits on computation, willpower and self-interest are used to improve economic prediction; neuroeconomics: biological implementation
 Hypothesized decision process; statistical behavioral fit; observed choices
 Marginal costs and benefits matter; consequentialism: only net wealth matters; lost and gain asymmetry
 Sunk cost; concorde fallacy; all-you-can-eat pizza; travel decision;  loss-aversion
-Reference point goa;a in IronMan triathions
+Reference point goa;a in IronMan triathlons

-##
+## Decision Making

 ### Annie Duke

-equating the quality of a decision with the quality of the outcome
+Equating the quality of a decision with the quality of the outcome
 Poker: decision making with uncertainty over time; bet on particular future
 Hear; believe; vet; after have a belief: seek out confirming evidence, discrediting contradicting evidence
 Reduce bias; forming an intertional that roup supports resoning to be accurate rather thatn right; ignore short-term outcomes; deep exploration of counterfactual lines